 There are four stages to the recruitment process for police staff:

-The application form is the first stage of the recruitment process, and we’ve prepared Guidance Notes (293.67 kB) to help you give it your best shot.
+Our online application form is the first stage of the recruitment process.
+For all our vacancies, we prepare guidance notes to help you give it your best shot.

 Why is it important to follow these guidance notes when completing my application?